Youssefares/blog/src/pages/how-liverpools-back-five-won-the-premier-league/index.md

 **And despite we all knowing how Liverpool have fared since then, this is one more attempt at telling the story.**

 ## Title-winning Defence
-As Mauricio Pochettino struggled to make a midfield pair out of Harry Winks and "failed signing" Moussa Sissoko, Liverpool went on to spend 75 million pound to sign [a certain Dutch center half](https://www.bbc.com/sport/football/42496637).
+As Mauricio Pochettino struggled to make a midfield pair out of Harry Winks and "failed signing" Moussa Sissoko, Liverpool went on to spend 75 million pounds to sign [a certain Dutch center half](https://www.bbc.com/sport/football/42496637).

-A few months afterwards, Trent Alexander-Arnold showed his worth nullifying Leroy Sane as Liverpool knocked Man City out of the champions league and became the youngest liverpool player to ever start [a champions league final](https://twitter.com/Football__Tweet/status/1252504845464088577).
+A few months afterwards, Trent Alexander-Arnold showed his worth, nullifying Leroy Sane as Liverpool knocked Man City out of the champions league, and became the youngest liverpool player to ever start [a champions league final](https://twitter.com/Football__Tweet/status/1252504845464088577).

-Andrew Roberton was meanwhile evolving slowly from an understudy to Alberto Moreno to the teams first choice left back and Karius' mistakes were enough to warrant a £66.9m investment in now liverpool first choice goalkeeper Alisson Becker.
+Andrew Roberton was meanwhile evolving slowly from an understudy to Alberto Moreno to the teams first choice left back and Karius' mistakes were enough to warrant a £66.9m investment in, now liverpool first choice goalkeeper, Alisson Becker.

 ![Liverpool's defensive improvement](./Liverpool defence.png)